 We enquired group's internal legal counsel for all significant litigation and regulatory matters and inspected internal notes and reports.
-We
+We also received formal confirmations from external counsel.

 We assessed the methodologies on which the provision amounts are based, recalculated the provisions, and tested the completeness and accuracy of the underlying information.